Ellen Hayes: Works

-Three years after admission, Hayes obtained bachelor's degree from Oberlin in 1878 and began teaching at Adrian College.
-Also active in astronomy, she determined the orbit of the newly discovered asteroid 267 Tirza while studying at the Leander McCormick Observatory at the University of Virginia.
+Hayes conducted significant research in mathematical astronomy, including the calculation of the orbital elements of the newly discovered asteroid 267 Tirza, completed during her studies at the Leander McCormick Observatory at the University of Virginia.
+Orbit determination in the late nineteenth century required extensive manual computation and advanced mathematical training, making such work notable at a time when women rarely had access to advanced scientific institutions.

-From 1879 until her retirement in 1916, Hayes taught at Wellesley College, where she became head of the mathematics department in 1888 and head of the new department in applied mathematics in 1897.
-According to one of her colleagues, she was removed from being head of the mathematics department due to disputes over her admission policy.
-Hayes wore utilitarian clothes instead of the fashionable garments worn by many women of the day and she was described as "strong willed".
+In addition to her astronomical work, Hayes authored several mathematical textbooks and instructional materials used in collegiate education.
+Her teaching career at Wellesley College spanned several decades, during which she contributed to the development of mathematical curricula for women in higher education.

+Hayes emphasized rigorous mathematical instruction and supported expanded academic opportunities for women in scientific fields.
+Her career represents an early example of sustained female participation in professional mathematics in the United States.

 As a mathematics professor, she was described as controversial.
 She questioned the truth of the Bible in front of students.
 She had very high standards of education, giving more than half of her students D grades during the first year she taught from her trigonometry book.
 Despite her rigorous teaching style, she had a loyal following of students.

 In 1888, Hayes wrote a regular column for the Wellesley College newspaper discussing women's suffrage and dress reform, and in the 1890s she founded a chapter of the temperance movement.

 In 1891, Hayes was elected one of the first six women to become members of the New York Mathematical Society (later the American Mathematical Society), founded only three years earlier in 1888.
 She was named a Fellow of the American Association for the Advancement of Science in 1905.

 A history of Wellesley College reads:

 A dauntless radical all her days, in the eighties she was wearing short skirts; in the nineties she was a staunch advocate of Woman's Suffrage; in the first two decades of the twentieth century, an ardent Socialist.
 After her retirement, and until her death in 1930, she was actively connected with an experiment in adult education for working girls.
 Fearless, devoted, intransigent, fanatical, if you like, and at times a thorn in the flesh of the trustees, who withheld the title of Emeritus on her retirement, she is remembered with enthusiasm and affection by many of her students.